 Preclinical testing includes laboratory evaluations to characterize the product's composition, impurities, stability, and mechanism of its biologic effect, as well as animal studies to assess the potential safety, purity and potency of each product.
 Preclinical safety tests must be conducted by laboratories that comply with FDA regulations regarding Good Laboratory Practices ("GLP") and the U.S. Department of Agriculture's Animal Welfare Act.
-Violations of these laws and regulations can, in some cases, lead to invalidation of the tests, requiring such tests to be repeated and delaying approval of the BLA.
+Violations of these laws and regulations can, in some cases, lead to invalidation of the tests, requiring such tests to be repeated.
 The results of the preclinical tests, together with manufacturing information and analytical data, are submitted to the FDA as part of an IND and are reviewed by the FDA before the commencement of human clinical trials.
 Unless the FDA objects to an IND by placing the study on clinical hold, the IND will go into effect 30 days following its receipt by the FDA.
 The FDA may authorize trials only on specified terms and may suspend clinical trials at any time on various grounds, including a finding that patients are being exposed to unacceptable health risks.
 If the FDA places a study on clinical hold, the sponsor must resolve all of the FDA's concerns before the study may proceed.
 The IND application process may become extremely costly and substantially delay development of products.
 Similar restrictive requirements also apply in other countries.
 Additionally, positive results of preclinical tests will not necessarily indicate positive results in clinical trials.

 Clinical trials involve the administration of the investigational product to humans under the supervision of qualified principal investigators.
-Our clinical trials must be conducted in accordance with Good Clinical Practice ("GCP") regulations under protocols submitted to the FDA as part of an IND.
-In addition, each clinical trial is approved and conducted under the auspices of an institutional review board ("IRB") and requires the patients' informed consent.
+Our clinical trials must be conducted in accordance with Good Clinical Practice ("GCP") under protocols submitted to the FDA as part of an IND.
+In addition, each clinical trial is approved and conducted under the auspices of an institutional review board ("IRB") and with the patients' informed consent.
 The IRB considers, among other things, ethical factors, the safety of human subjects, and the possibility of liability of the institutions conducting the trial.
 The IRB at each institution at which a clinical trial is being performed may suspend a clinical trial at any time for a variety of reasons, including a belief that the test subjects are being exposed to an unacceptable health risk.
 Since our products are being developed using funding from the U.S. government, additional review by either the NIH's IRB or the DoD's IRB-equivalent will also be required.
 These reviews take place following approval by the independent IRB.
 As the sponsor, we can also suspend or terminate a clinical trial at any time.

 Clinical trials are typically conducted in three sequential phases, Phases I, II, and III, involving an increasing number of human subjects.
-These phases may sometimes overlap or be combined.
-Phase I trials are performed in a small number of healthy human subjects or subjects with the targeted condition, and involve testing for safety, dosage tolerance, absorption, distribution, metabolism and excretion or immunogenicity for vaccine products.
-Phase II studies, which may involve up to hundreds of subjects, seek to identify possible adverse effects and safety risks, preliminary information related to the efficacy of the product for specific targeted diseases, dosage tolerance, and optimal dosage.
-Finally, Phase III trials may involve up to thousands of individuals often at geographically dispersed clinical trial sites, and are intended to provide the documentation of effectiveness and important additional safety data required for licensing.
-Prior to commencing Phase III clinical trials many sponsors elect to meet with FDA officials to discuss the conduct and design of the proposed trial or trials.
+Phase I trials are safety studies performed in a small number of subjects.
+Phase II studies, which may involve hundreds of subjects, take an in-depth look at the effectiveness of the drug and may include analysis of dose ranges and dose regimens.
+Finally, Phase III trials typically involve thousands of individuals and provide the documentation of effectiveness and important additional safety data required for licensing.